muratk3n/thirdwave/en/tweets/2020/week26d.md

 ---

-I hate to say it, the man was a hero, but Ike, having seen war up close, might have leaned little too heavy on spycraft during his Presidency.
-The Mosdaddeq thing one example...
-He also went for "pactomania" which is fine..
+I hate to say it, the man was a hero, but Ike, having seen war up close, and wanting to keep fighting on the cheap might have leaned little too heavy on spycraft during his Presidency.
+The Mosdaddeq thing might have been an outgrowth of that...
+There was also "pactomania" during his time in office, prob for the same reasons..
 But the spycraft would have countries, esp developing world always looking over their shoulders.
-Not good.
+Funny thing is

 ---